microsoft/ccf-app-samples/data-reconciliation-app/docs/demo-guidance.md

 ## Part 7.
 Ingesting more data

-To show how we can gain consensus, we can ingest more data and then re-run the report.
+To show how data ingestion can affect all members' reports, we can ingest more data and then re-run the report.
+We demonstrate this here with `member0` ingesting some new data and `member2` asking for a report for the same key as in the previous step.
+You can see that grou_status has changed from `LACK_OF_CONSENSUS` to `IN_CONSENSUS`.

 ```bash
   -------- Report Change --------